Morgan County News

 People in Your Community…Knowledge at Your Doorstep

 Each WVU Extension Office can provide the public with information on many topics from many resources.
-The Morgan County Extension Office faculty and staff provide assistance and educational programs in the following areas: Agriculture & Natural Resources, 4-H & Youth Development, Families and Health, Community Educational and Workforce Development.
+The Morgan County Extension Office faculty and staff provide assistance and educational programs in the following areas: Agriculture & Natural Resources, 4-H & Youth Development, and Family & Community Development.
 To meet and support the needs of local people and communities, county faculty and staff involve local residents in developing and leading specific programs and activities.

 Part of the National Cooperative Extension System